damienclaveau/kafka-graphite/README.md

     # This can be use to filter some metrics from graphite
     # since kafka has quite a lot of metrics, it is useful
     # if you have many topics/partitions.
+    # Only metrics matching with the pattern will be written to graphite.
     kafka.graphite.metrics.filter.regex="kafka.server":type="BrokerTopicMetrics",.*

 Usage As Lib